openframeworks/ofSite/_documentation/graphics/ofPolyline.markdown

 Optionally, you can specify ``circleResolution``, which is the number of line segments a circle would be drawn with.
 A partial arc will be drawn with the same resolution: if circleResolution == 20, a half-circle will be drawn with 10 segments.

-If there are already vertexes in the ofPolyline the arc will extend them;
+If there are already vertices in the ofPolyline the arc will extend them;
 a line will be created from the endmost point on the ofPolyline to the beginning point of the arc.

 Example: